Olympics-Baseball-U.S. thrash Israel 8-1, Dominican Republic down Mexico | Sports-Games

 Olympics-Baseball-U.S. thrash Israel 8-1, Dominican Republic down Mexico

 Japanese league players and different generations of Major League Baseball (MLB) talent secured wins for the United States and the Dominican Republic on Friday, leaving Israel with two chances to win a game and Mexico facing a big match on Saturday.
 The U.S. in their first game at Tokyo 2020 thrashed Olympic newcomers Israel 8-1.
-Joe Ryan, 25, a prospect traded a week ago to the Minnesota Twins from the Tampa Bay Rays, allowed a solo home run, and struck out five over the first six innings.
+Joe Ryan, 25, a top prospect who learned in the Olympic village dining hall last week that he had been traded to the Minnesota Twins from the Tampa Bay Rays, allowed a solo home run and struck out five over the first six innings.

 Earlier, well-known former MLB players Melky Cabrera and Jose Bautista along with current Japanese league pitcher Angel Sanchez gave the Dominican Republic a 1-0 victory over Mexico.
 One-time New York Yankees outfielder Cabrera, 36, pushed a liner to the left-field wall in the fifth inning to bring home the lone run.